akeryilmaz/NetworkProjectPart2/README.txt

 3. $ python3 s/s_sender.py 1

 After the experiment ends, the scripts running on s and d should be terminated by itself.
-Please kill the script running on r3 before moving on to the next experiment by pressing CTRL+C until the script stops its execution.
+Please stop the script running on r3 before moving on to the next experiment by pressing CTRL+C until the script stops its execution.

 ----- EXPERIMENT 2 -----